-To accommodate housing development which satisfies strategic growth requirements, offers to fulfil local housing needs and enables locally needed infrastructure to be delivered.
-To ensure that any development in the Rolleston on Dove Neighbourhood Area is located he Settlement Boundary (see page 15). • To ensure that all developments are well designed in order to complement and enhance the , rural character of Rolleston on Dove. • To ensure that all development in Rolleston on Dove mitigates traffic impact, improves public and seeks to provide improved pedestrian and non motorised vehicle connectivity.
-To protect the community spirit, support local volunteer groups and support and promote elopment of local businesses and community services. risk of fl To ensure that any development in Rolleston on Dove, or elsewhere, does not increase the looding from watercourses and surface water runoff and to avoid any new development in thighest flood risk, taking into account the likely impacts of climate change.
-To preserve and enhance wildlife habitats, the native landscape, mature trees and ows, public open spaces and the footpath network in Rolleston on Dove.
-To ensure Rolleston on Dove keeps pace with technology advancements such as sustainable and high speed fibre optic broadband for the benefit of the whole community.
+choice to o fulfil local housing needs and enables locally needed infrastructure to be delivered. o ensure that any development in the Rolleston on Dove Neighbourhood Area is located se Settlement Boundary (see page 15). o ensure that all developments are well designed in order to complement and enhance the rural character of Rolleston on Dove. $\mathbf{\circ}$ o mitigate the traffic impacts of development and to support improvements to public and to pedestrian and non-motorised vehicular rights of way. • To provide a supportive land use planning policy framework for residents of, workers in and to, Rolleston on Dove from wa To ensure that any development in Rolleston on Dove, does not increase the risk of flooding tercourses and surface water runoff and to avoid any new development in areas at highest k, taking into account the likely impacts of climate change. • o preserve and enhance wildlife habitats, the native landscape, mature trees and ws, public open spaces and the footpath network in Rolleston on Dove. o ensure Rolleston on Dove keeps pace with technology advancements such as sustainable and high speed fibre optic broadband for the benefit of the whole community.